sashakarcz/gdocker/README.md

 [![Tests](https://github.com/sashakarcz/gdocker/actions/workflows/pytests.yml/badge.svg)](https://github.com/sashakarcz/gdocker/actions/workflows/pytests.yml)

 A Python-based gRPC service for managing Docker containers across multiple hosts.
-This project allows users to **search**, **start**, **stop**, and **restart** Docker containers running on different Docker hosts.
+This project allows users to **search**, **start**, **stop**, and **restart** Docker containers running on different Docker hosts, as well as getting **status** and **logs**.
 It uses a client-server architecture, where the server exposes gRPC endpoints for managing Docker containers and the client interacts with these endpoints.

 ## Features